Doctor insights on:

 Magnesium / hormones: Magnesium is a great muscle relaxer and can help with menstrual cramps.
 Try taking magnesium glycinate 200 - 300 mg orally 3x/d as soon as the menstrual cramps start.
 You can also take a warm bath and add 1 - 2 cups of Epsom Salts to the bath water and soak for 30 min to 1 hr.
 Ask your pharmacist which doctors are using real progesterone to treat menstrual problems and call for an appointment. ...Read moreSee 2 more doctor answers

 Drug interactions.: 'Using naproxen together with ciprofloxacin may increase the effects of ciprofloxacin.
 Contact your doctor if you experience tremors, involuntary muscle movements, hallucinations, or seizures.
 If you have a history of seizures you may be at a greater risk. ' per Drugs.Com drug interaction checker. http://www.drugs.com/interactions-check.php?drug_list=672-0,1690-2475 ...Read more

 Ibuprofen is a nonsteroidal anti-inflammatory drug (nsaid).
 It works by reducing hormones that cause inflammation and pain in the body.
 Ibuprofen is used to reduce fever and treat pain or inflammation caused by many conditions such as headache, toothache, back pain, arthritis, menstrual ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Ibuprofen not working for menstrual cramps

-- Is ibuprofen good for a tooth ache?
+- Is caffeine good for menstrual cramps?

 - Is naproxen good for menstrual cramps?